Freak Show (album)

-Freak Show is the second studio album by Australian alternative rock band Silverchair.
-It was recorded during May–November 1996 and released on 4 February 1997 by record labels Murmur and Epic.
-It was nominated for the 1997 ARIA Music Award for Best Group, but lost to Savage Garden.
+Freak Show is the second studio album by Australian rock band Silverchair.
+It was released on 4 February 1997 by Murmur record label.

 Recording and production

-Silverchair began recording their second studio album, Freak Show, in May 1996 while experiencing the success of their debut album, 1995's Frogstomp, in Australia and the US.

-Freak Show was produced by Nick Launay (The Birthday Party, Models, Midnight Oil).
+Silverchair began recording their second studio album, Freak Show, while experiencing the success of their debut studio album, 1995's Frogstomp, in Australia and the United States.
+Freak Show was produced by Nick Launay (Midnight Oil, Models, The Birthday Party).
+In December 1996, drummer Ben Gillies said, "it was just more fun making this album," compared to Frogstomp.